Savvy Dating 101: How to Enjoy First Dates

 - What is your financial status?

-He was Mr. Extreme Interviewer Guy---the one with an inflexible checklist who, by the way, will never find the perfect woman because the perfect woman does not exist.
-Rumor has it, he didn't get the memo: "No One is Perfect, Least of All You."
+He was Mr. Extreme Interviewer Guy, the one with an inflexible checklist who, by the way, will never find the perfect woman because the perfect woman does not exist.... not does "the perfect man."
+Who knew?

 So, this nice lady went home thoroughly depressed, poured herself a glass of wine (probably several) and called her ex-boyfriend who is still available, but whom she doesn't even like anymore.